typelift/Aquifer/README.md

 [Focus](https://github.com/typelift/Focus).

 For those already familiar with the Haskell library, check out the source.
-For everybody else, see the [Tutorial Playground][Tutorial.playground] for a beginner-level introduction to the major concepts and use-cases of this library.
+For everybody else, see the [Tutorial Playground](Tutorial.playground) for a beginner-level introduction to the major concepts and use-cases of this library.

 # Introduction